The Best Tips and Tricks for Learning Spanish Quickly.

 As a beginner, you should couple the reading and grammar practice from Margarita Madrigal with duolingo.com.
 Duolingo is a free website and phone app that gamifies learning languages.
 The idea of the game is that language is a tree with various themes on its branches, such as "Basics 1", "Food", and "Subjunctive Past" that serve as language modules that you have to work though in order to continue up the tree.
 As you make your way up the tree you accumulate points that allow you to level up, which is a number that shows up on your public profile that other players can see how you're coming along in the game.

-Another great way to compliment your reading and Duolingo study is to label everything in your home with post-it notes in Spanish.
-This way you'll be constantly reminded how to say the names of every day items.
-Say the names of the objects when you see them in Spanish.
+Another great way to compliment your reading and Duolingo study is to write down every new Spanish word you come across.
+I used this method a lot in the first few years of learning Spanish, and it helped grow my active vocabulary more than any other method.
+Make a vocabulary list in your phone and review it every night before you go to bed.
+This way you'll be constantly reminded of words that come up in everyday situations.
+Which is exactly where your focus should be if you want to learn quickly.
+Repeat the words in your list out loud.
 I like to say the name of every new word I encounter out-loud at least three times to help me remember.
 You'll be surprised how effective this method is as you continue to improve your Spanish.

 Moving Beyond Beginner Spanish